pan-webis-de/pan-code/clef23/trigger-detection/baselines/readme.md

 The `baseline-xgboost-trainer.py` script trains and saves the model and can run a ablation study.
 The `baseline-xgboost-runner.py` script loads the saved model and makes predictions.

+A pre-build version of this image is uploaded at [mattiwiegmann/pan23-trigger-detection-baseline-xgboost:latest](https://hub.docker.com/repository/docker/mattiwiegmann/pan23-trigger-detection-baseline-xgboost/general)

 ### Usage

 1. Set up the training environment and train the model.
 Set the `-a` flag to run the ablation study instead.